Skip to content

 Since property records are public, they will have information on them about the current and past owners.
 The question is how much information is exposed in public property records.
 It depends on the source and the original document.

 Anyone can access public property records without a reason.
-You have the right to request copies of any public records, including property records.
+You can request copies of any public records, including property records.
 You can access them online or visit in person.
 You must pay for copies if you get them from an official government office.

 You cannot remove all your personal information from property records.
-It's your responsibility to make sure nothing about you is out there that you don't want.
+It's your responsibility to ensure nothing about you is out there you don't want.
 You can contact the sources of property records and ask them to remove sensitive information like your email address or phone number.
 Your name and address will remain.
 Some information can be blocked out, and some cannot.

 Search Georgia Property Records